-Hesington continued on to have a healthy, full-term pregnancy, but was nervous throughout the entire journey.
+Hesington continued on to have a healthy, full-term pregnancy but was nervous throughout the entire journey.
 “I was more than careful about what I ate and drank (or didn’t), and I modified my exercise level down to a much easier routine,” she says.
 “I remember it being a struggle to have joy and grief co-exist, but I learned that it can and does in my life, even today.”
-Their beautiful rainbow baby, Skyler King, was born in March of 2018.
+Their beautiful rainbow baby, Skyler King, is a reminder of this truth.
 “I fall more in love with him every single day, and he is completely perfect in my eyes,” Hesington says.

 Felicity’s rainbow baby story

-Two years ago, Felicity and her husband were ready to have a baby, and assumed she’d get pregnant fast and everything would be perfect.
-After all, things were already pretty perfect: She was married to her high school sweetheart, they had just returned from an awesome vacation to Mexico, they both had great jobs, a beautiful home and two dogs.
+Two years ago, Felicity and her husband were ready to have a baby; she assumed she’d get pregnant fast and everything would be perfect.
+After all, things were already pretty perfect: She was married to her high school sweetheart, they had just returned from an awesome vacation to Mexico, they had great jobs, a beautiful home and two dogs.

 Sure enough, Felicity became pregnant easily.
 She and her husband waited until they were in the “safe zone” at 16 weeks and announced her pregnancy on Thanksgiving.
-But soon after, Felicity began experiencing some spotting, and one morning woke up with severe cramping and blood clots.
+But soon after, Felicity began experiencing some spotting; she woke up one morning with severe cramping and blood clots.
 “I remember sitting in the car in silence as we sped to the hospital,” she says.
 “My body succeeded at creating a miracle of life, but now my body was failing me and rejecting what it created.
 I couldn’t really process what was happening.”
 She walked numbly into the emergency room and shortly after miscarried in the hallway.

 But after the new year, Felicity and her husband began trying again.
-In May 2017, they had a moment of joy when they found out they were pregnant again.
+In the spring, they had a moment of joy when they found out they were pregnant again.
 Sadly, the moment was short-lived, and she miscarried at 8 weeks.

 She found herself living month to month, taking countless ovulation tests and pregnancy tests in hopes of a positive result, but each time saw a screen staring back with the verdict “not pregnant.”
-Felicity scheduled a ob-gyn visit to discuss her options, but couldn’t help wondering whether having a baby just wasn’t going to happen for her.
+Felicity scheduled an ob-gyn visit to discuss her options but couldn’t help wondering if having a baby just wasn’t in the cards.
 “This was difficult for me to grasp,” she says.
-But a few days before her doctor visit she felt sick to her stomach, light headed, dizzy and had no appetite.
+But a few days before her doctor visit, she felt sick to her stomach, light headed and dizzy.
 “Any other month I would have taken a pregnancy test,” Felicity says.
-“Instead, I told myself I was going to wait until my doctors appointment.
+“Instead, I told myself I was going to wait until my doctor’s appointment.
 But the day before my visit, I couldn’t wait any longer.
 I took a pregnancy test and ‘pregnant’ flashed on the screen.”
-She was shocked, as were the doctor and nurses when they explained what had been an infertility appointment now needed to be a pregnancy appointment.
-For the first time they saw the little flicker of a heartbeat on the screen.
+She was shocked, as were the doctor and nurses when she explained that her infertility appointment would now need to be a pregnancy appointment.
+For the first time, they saw the little flicker of a heartbeat on the screen.

-Deciding when to announce the pregnancy was confusing with no clear answers.
+Deciding when to announce the pregnancy was confusing.
 “I wanted to announce right away, since if we suffered another loss, I would want the support of my friends and family,” Felicity says.
-“But other days I wanted to wait until we were half way through the pregnancy, or maybe just skip everything and go straight to the birth announcement!”
+“But other days I wanted to wait until we were halfway through the pregnancy, or maybe just skip everything and go straight to the birth announcement!”

 The road from that point on was hard.
-As much as Felicity wanted to be excited, “I was robbing myself of the joy I wanted to feel through my pregnancy,” she says.
-“I was afraid to buy baby things and I didn’t want to decorate the nursery.
+She found it difficult to feel any excitement.
+“I was robbing myself of the joy I wanted to feel through my pregnancy,” she says.
+“I was afraid to buy baby things, and I didn’t want to decorate the nursery.
 My husband was the one who started a baby registry and I got an email invite to join.”
-She made it past 16 weeks, the point when Felicity experienced her first loss, but still her anxiety was at an all-time high, and found herself holding her breath at every doctor’s visit as they checked her baby’s heartbeat.
+She made it past 16 weeks, the point when Felicity experienced her first loss, but her anxiety remained at an all-time high.
+She found herself holding her breath at every doctor’s visit as they checked baby’s heartbeat.

-She made it through the second trimester, and once she reached the third trimester, she stopped working and remained on modified bed rest to focus on staying calm.
-And on July 31, 2018 Felicity and her husband finally held their rainbow baby Emma Rose in their arms.
+When she reached the third trimester, she stopped working and remained on modified bed rest to focus on staying calm.
+On the last day of July, Felicity and her husband finally held their rainbow baby Emma Rose in their arms.
 “She was perfect.
 She was alive,” Felicity says.
 “There are moments now when I’m up breastfeeding our daughter and she’s peacefully sleeping in my arms that my tears will roll onto her soft forehead.
 I found joy again; I laughed again after I thought I never would.
 The happiness she has brought is indescribable.”